nghianguyen1211/amqp/README.md

 - Declare a queue.
 - Declare an exchange.
    - Default exchange ("") doesn't need to be declared.
    - Sending mode is declared as exchange type.
-Support sending modes:
+Supporting sending modes:
       - direct: send one message to one receiver
       - fanout: send one message to many receivers
 - Bind the declared queue to the declared exchange by a routing key.